Pierre-Emerick Aubameyang equals Dennis Bergkamp’s 22-year Arsenal record | Goal.com

 It really is Auba SZN 💛#MUNARS pic.twitter.com/z8Vun24Osa— Arsenal (@Arsenal) September 30, 2019

-And to underline his efficiency, it was the Gabon international’s 14th goal in his last 14 starts for the Emirates Stadium giants.
+To underline his efficiency, it was the Gabon international’s 14th goal in his last 14 starts for the Emirates Stadium side.

 Following the draw against Ole Gunner Solskjaer’s team, Unai Emery’s men are fourth in the Premier League with 12 points from seven fixtures.